skrasekmichael/watchdog/README.md

   1) accepts HTTP requests from push API (endpoint per data source)
   2) temporary stores incoming data in certain format in storage
   3) performs analysis (i.e. similar deal analysis ...)
-- Storage - provides distributed access analyzed data
+- Storage - provides distributed access to analyzed data

 If there is a big disparity in load between different data sources, each data source (endpoint) cab be separated service for more granular horizontal scaling.